The C*-algebra of a minimal homeomorphism of zero mean dimension: Tensor products

 A straightforward calculation also shows that

 and this finishes the proof. \end{proof}

 \begin{prop} Let $(X_1, \sigma_1)$ and $(X_2, \sigma_2)$ be minimal systems, where $X_1$ and $X_2$ are infinite.
-Fix $y_1\in X_1$ and $y_2\in X_2$, and consider the large sub-C*-algebras Then \end{prop} \begin{proof} By Theorem \ref{lc-app-mdA} and Lemma \ref{prod-sgd}, the C*-algebra $A_{y_1}\otimes A_{y_2}$ is locally approximated by subhomogeneous C*-algebras with slow dimension growth, and therefore it absorbs the Jiang-Su algebra tensorially. \end{proof}
+Fix $y_1\in X_1$ and $y_2\in X_2$, and consider the large sub-C*-algebras Then \end{prop} \begin{proof} By Theorem \ref{lc-app-mdA} and Lemma \ref{prod-sgd}, the C*-algebra $A_{y_1}\otimes A_{y_2}$ is locally approximated by subhomogeneous C*-algebras with slow dimension growth, and therefore (with the same argument as that of Theorem \ref{Z-stb}) it absorbs the Jiang-Su algebra tensorially. \end{proof}

-\begin{thm} Let $(X_1, \sigma_1)$ and $(X_2, \sigma_2)$ be minimal systems, where $X_1$ and $X_2$ are infinite compact metrizable spaces.
-Consider the C*-algebras Then In particular, the crossed product C*-algebra of a minimal homeomorphism has Toms growth rank (\cite{Toms-GR}) at most 2. \end{thm} \begin{proof} By Proposition \ref{prod-Lalg}, the C*-algebra $A_{y_1}\otimes A_{y_2}$ absorbs the Jiang-Su algebra $\mathcal Z$.
+\begin{thm} Let $(X_1, \sigma_1)$ and $(X_2, \sigma_2)$ be minimal systems, where $X_1$ and $X_2$ are infinite metrizable compact spaces.
+Consider the crossed-product C*-algebras Then In particular, the (crossed product) C*-algebra of a single minimal homeomorphism has Toms growth rank (\cite{Toms-GR}) at most two. \end{thm} \begin{proof} By Proposition \ref{prod-Lalg}, the C*-algebra $A_{y_1}\otimes A_{y_2}$ absorbs the Jiang-Su algebra $\mathcal Z$.
 By Lemma \ref{CLalg-prod}, $A_{y_1}\otimes A_{y_2}$ is centrally large in $A_1\otimes A_2$.
-By \cite{NCP-LAlg}, the nuclear C*-algebra $A_1\otimes A_2$ absorbs the Jiang-Su algebra. \end{proof}
+By Theorem \ref{A-NCP-Z} (see 2.3 of \cite{A-NCP-LAlg-Z}), the nuclear C*-algebra $A_1\otimes A_2$ absorbs the Jiang-Su algebra. \end{proof}

+\begin{cor} Let $(X_1, \sigma_1)$ and $(X_2, \sigma_2)$ be minimal systems, where $X_1$ and $X_2$ are infinite metrizable compact spaces.
+Consider the crossed-product C*-algebras Then $A_{1}\otimes A_{2}$ is classifiable and is an ASH algebra. \end{cor} \begin{proof} By \cite{ENST-ASH}, the algebras $A_{1}$ and $A_{2}$ are rationally locally approximately subhomogeneous, and therefore $A_1\otimes A_2$ is rationally locally approximately subhomogeneous.
+By Theorem \ref{prod-prod}, $A_1\otimes A_2$ is Jiang-Su stable, and hence has finite decomposition rank by \cite{ENST-ASH} again and is classifiable by \cite{EN-K0-Z} and \cite{EGLN-Dr} (alternatively, the classifiability of $A_1\otimes A_2$ follows from \cite{EGLN-ASH}---which of course also uses \cite{ENST-ASH}). \end{proof}